skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

      $ mkdir -p ~/.kube
      $ cp /path/to/kubeconfig ~/.kube/config

-   You can verify your credentials are setup correctly by running :code:`kubectl get pods`
+   You can verify your credentials are setup correctly by running :code:`kubectl get pods`.

 2. Run :code:`sky check` and verify that Kubernetes is enabled in SkyPilot.